Jiah Khan: Death

 An autopsy was performed at JJ Hospital in Byculla.
 Her body was then brought back to her residence around 7:00 am on Wednesday following the post-mortem.
 On the same day her Namaz-e-janaza (funeral prayer) took place at Sonapur Kabar Walla Masjid and she was buried at Juhu Muslim cemetery after Dhuhr prayer as per Islamic rites.
 Bollywood actors in attendance included Aamir Khan, Kiran Rao, Riteish Deshmukh, Siddharth Mallya, Sophie Choudry, Urvashi Dholakia, Prem Chopra, Ranjeet, Deepak Parashar, Sanjay Khan and Nagma.
 Bollywood stars reacted with shock at her death.

 On 7 June 2013, a six-page hand-written note was found at her residence by her sister, allegedly addressed to Khan's boyfriend Sooraj Pancholi.
-The note reportedly indicates that Khan planned to end her life.
+The note reportedly indicated that Khan had planned to end her life.
 A transcript mentioning a recent abortion was released by the family.
 However, her mother later said the purported events did not add up and that she suspected foul play.
 On 8 June 2013, Khan's memorial was held at Vile Parle Medical Club to pray for Khan and her family.
 Bollywood actors in attendance included Aamir Khan, Deepika Padukone, Randhir Kapoor, Prateik Babbar, Sanjay Kapoor, Shweta Pandit, Kiran Rao, Urvashi Dholakia, Ranjeet, Deepak Parashar, Sanjay Khan and Nagma.

 Pancholi, who lived with Khan, was taken into police custody during the investigation of her suicide on 10 June 2013.
-In her suicide note Jiah mentioned that Sooraj used to physically abuse and torture her everytime.
+In her suicide note, Jiah mentioned that Sooraj used to physically abuse and torture her every time.
 The Bombay High Court granted him bail on 2 July 2013.
 On 3 July 2014, a year after her death, the Central Bureau of Investigation (CBI) was ordered by the High Court to further investigate the death.

 The High Court held a hearing on the matter, starting on 7 June 2016, following the Supreme Court's call to expedite the process.
 On 1 August 2016 the CBI ruled out murder in the case.
 As per its investigations, the cause of Khan's death was 'suicide by hanging'.
 Khan's mother, Rabia, independently hired British forensics expert Jason Payne-James, who concluded in a 20 September 2016 report that "Khan's hanging was staged and the marks on her face and neck indicate it was not simply suicide."

 In January 2017 the prosecution requested that charges of sexual assault and murder be laid against Pancholi.

 On 31 January 2018 a court in Mumbai charged Pancholi with abetting Khan's suicide.
 The CBI submitted a list of 69 witnesses, including Khan's mother Rabia, the complainant, with the case to begin in March 2018.

+In April 2023, the CBI Special Court acquitted Pancholi due to lack of evidence.

+In 2024, Sooraj's mother Zarina claimed that Khan had attempted suicide 4 times before she met her son.